JaneliaSciComp/EM_recon_pipeline/doc/cellmap/steps/1_transfer.md

 ## Update GitHub issue
 To automatically create a text with all relevant links for the GitHub issue, execute `gen_github_text.sh` in the processing directory.
 This text can be used to update the issue description.
+Furthermore, assign the issue to the person responsible for the next steps, add the right labels, and add the issue to the project board.